Neko 0.9.0

 Building from source

-To build Neko, you will need a Fortran compiler supporting the Fortran-08 standard, autotools, pkg-config, a working MPI installation supporting the Fortran 2008 bindings (mpi_f08), BLAS/LAPACK and JSON-Fortran.
+To build Neko, you will need a Fortran compiler supporting the Fortran-08 standard, autotools, libtool, pkg-config, a working MPI installation supporting the Fortran 2008 bindings (mpi_f08), BLAS/LAPACK and JSON-Fortran.
 Optional dependencies are PFunit, gslib and ParMETIS.

 Follow the steps below to install the less common dependencies (e.g. JSON-Fortran).